Thinairarts icon (fan-shaped) Go to Main Page

 • guar gum 1/8 tsp

-1. Put aquafaba in a large bowl.
+1. Put aquafaba with lemon juice in a large bowl.
 (Its volume increases several times.)

 2. Mix the guar gum with sugar, then sprinkle over the aquafaba and stir vigorously.